snl-dakota/dakota/docs/user/usingdakota/studytypes/optimization.rst

 bound constraints, while the latter handles nonlinear constraints.

 .. note::
-    Onedrawback of both simplex-based methods is that their current implementations do not allow them to take advantage of parallel computing resources via Dakota’s infrastructure.
+    One drawback of both simplex-based methods is that their current implementations do not allow them to take advantage of parallel computing resources via Dakota’s infrastructure.
 Additionally, we note that the implementation of COBYLA is such that the best function value